v-rajagt/IntuneDocs/intune/protect/compliance-policy-create-windows.md

 - **Firewall**: Set to **Require** to turn on the Microsoft Defender Firewall, and prevent users from turning it off. **Not configured** (default) doesn't control the Microsoft Defender Firewall, nor change existing settings.

+  [Firewall CSP](https://docs.microsoft.com/windows/client-management/mdm/firewall-csp)

   > [!NOTE]
-  > There are times when **Firewall** might report "Error".
-This behvior will not affect your device overall compliance status.
-If the machine will sync immediatelly after a restart or waking up from sleep, firewall setting is not ready yet to report its state.
-This will result in reporting "Error" for the compliance setting status.

-  [Firewall CSP](https://docs.microsoft.com/windows/client-management/mdm/firewall-csp)
+  > If the device immediately syncs after a reboot, or immediately syncs waking from sleep, then this setting may report as an **Error**.
+This scenario may not affect the overall device compliance status.
+On the device, you can use the Company Portal app to sync the device again.

 - **Trusted Platform Module (TPM)**: When set to **Require**, Intune checks the version for compliance.
 The device is compliant if the TPM chip version is greater than 0 (zero).
 The device is not compliant if there isn't a TPM version on the device.
 When **Not configured**, Intune doesn't check the device for a TPM chip version.